solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 The main validator supports only one replica node.
 A replica node can relay the information to 1 or more other replicas forming a replication tree.

-At the initial start of the replica node, it downloads the latest snapspshot from a validator and constructs the bank and AccountsDb from it.
-After that, it queries its main validator for new slots and request the validator to send the updated accounts for that slot and update to its own AccountsDb.
+At the initial start of the replica node, it downloads the latest snapshot from a validator and constructs the bank and AccountsDb from it.
+After that, it queries its main validator for new slots and requests the validator to send the updated accounts for that slot and update to its own AccountsDb.

-The same RPC replication mechansim can be used between a replica to another replica.
+The same RPC replication mechanism can be used between a replica to another replica.
 This requires the replica to serve both the client and server in the replication model.

 On the client RPC serving side, `JsonRpcAccountsService` is responsible for serving